OktarinTentakel/lsd-landmark-style-definition/readme.md

 nothing but a set of rules about how to structure website parts and style them in a consistent and robust way, that survives relevant time spans and several rounds of changes and refactoring without breaking anything essential.
-So a styling system is essentially just a list of formalized ideas on how to write styles, to prevent future chaos and be able to find and understand things once everything has been finished.
+So a styling system is, more or less, just a list of formalized ideas on how to write styles, to prevent future chaos and be able to find and understand things once everything has been finished.
 So basically what the inventors of CSS expect every single one of us to do before tackling any larger project, but what most